Image by Free-Photos

 I must admit that I still sometimes have a struggle with this one.
 The ethic of always putting others first, being polite (nice), not being 'selfish', and of at all costs not hurting others has been a strong one in my Catholic upbringing.
 Somehow I took it as the gospel truth.
 Yet, looking back at that very gospel, I see that Jesus himself was unafraid of expressing his Self and following his truth.

 So often we have been told 'don't be selfish'.
 Does that mean we need to be Self-less?
 Does it entail losing our Self, betraying the trust that the child within has for our Higher wisdom?

 We are strange creatures.
 We commit what we judge as crimes to our Truth, and then we turn around and manifest situations in which we punish ourselves for our previous behavior.
 Being true to ourselves makes life much easier and pleasant.
-You will no longer need to create all kinds of situations in which you punish yourself for having been untruthful.
+We then no longer need to create all kinds of situations in which we punish yourself for having been untruthful.

 The truth shall always set us free.

 Radical Honesty: How to Transform Your Life by Telling the Truth

 Radical Honesty is not a kinder, gentler self-help book.
 In it Dr. Brad Blanton shows us how stress comes not from the environment, but from the self-built jail of the mind.
 What keeps us in our self-built jails is lying.
 "We all lie like hell," Dr. Blanton says.
 "It wears us out...it is the major source of all human stress.
 It kills us."
 Not telling our friends, lovers, spouses, or bosses about what we do, feel, or think keeps us locked in that jail.
 The way out is to get good at telling the truth.
 Dr. Blanton provides the tools we can use to escape the jail of the mind.
 This book is the cake with the file in it.